-1. When do the RAY BAUM’s Act rules take effect?
+1. When does RAY BAUM’s Act take effect?

 Fixed devices like desk phones that don’t easily move around must deliver dispatchable location by January 6, 2021.
 The deadline for nomadic VoIP services that may include the use of devices like laptops or tablets that can easily move around is January 6, 2022.

-2. What is the minimum I should do in order to comply with RAY BAUM’s Act?
+2. What should I do to comply with RAY BAUM’s Act?

 This is a hugely complicated question.
 It’s like asking, “How much is a car going to cost me?”
 The answer is, “It all depends.”

 I’m not a lawyer and can’t provide you with legal advice.
 However, I am an engineer and can provide a technical framework for approaching this problem.
 I’ll start by describing the rule for fixed VoIP services which can generally be thought of as voice calling via IP desk phones.

 Let’s focus on the central issue within RAY BAUM’s Act which is the delivery of “dispatchable location” with the 911 call.
 In addition to specifying the civic, or street address, that the emergency call is being made from, you also need to provide floor, suite, or room-level location data.
 Almost all PBX or Multi-line Telephone Systems (MLTS) can do this today.
 In order to comply you simply provision the location of your desk phones with an underlying 911 service provider like Bandwidth.
 It is a straightforward provisioning task—there is no magic here.
 You identify all the phone numbers and where they are located in the building.
 Each phone gets a 911 record or telephone number.